jurgisad/Language_identification/README.md

 Rule-based logic

 All methods applied were scientifically researched, and their theoretical justification can be found in the accompanying report.
 For full technical details of the proposed pipeline, refer to the PDF, section "Tiriamoji dalis – Siūlomas metodas" on page 22.

+To get data to run the added notebooks, don't hesitate to reach out.
+Run each cell block one by one, it requires specific data structures that were present and a more in depth data wrangling approach will be soon added so you run this with your own data.
+As the data is confidential you will not get the same results as the data shared will be fictional.
+Feel free to improve the accuracy of the first run you get and let us know how to improve it further!